Summit8000

 South-West Face

-Another path which you can take to reach the Baruntse mountain summit is the south west face which is also known as the alternate ridge route.
+Another path which you can take to reach the Baruntse mountain summit is the south west face, which is also known as the alternate ridge route.
 This journey takes you to the more remote valleys and the limited accessibility with the increased objective risks.

-High altitude mountain climbing Nepal
+High altitude mountain climbing in Nepal.

-You also must need adapt to thin air, freezing temperatures, and the physical demands of climbing above 7,000 meters.
+You also must adapt to thin air, freezing temperatures, and the physical demands of climbing above 7,000 meters.
 With the proper acclimatization and expert guidance from summit8000 you will have the perfect journey to your destinations.

 Barun Valley trek

 The journey through Barun Valley takes you across dense rhododendron forests, high alpine meadows, glacial rivers, and dramatic mountain amphitheatres surrounded by peaks like Makalu, Chamlang, and Baruntse itself.
-Once you look at the Barun valley you will feel that you have arrived some were in the mountains of the Switzerland.
+Once you look at the Barun valley you will feel that you have arrived some were in the mountains of Switzerland.

 Perfect Blend of Trekking & Climbing